-Trails open 365 days a year, dawn to dusk
+Barnes Nature Center is currently open to the public: 10a-4p Saturdays and 12p-4p Sundays.
+Trails open 365 days a year, dawn to dusk.

-New exhibits and activities, view our extensive collection of reptiles and amphibians, meet live birds of prey, try your hand at one of our many interactive exhibits, and by all means, explore our trails!
+New and rotating exhibits and activities, view our extensive collection of native and exotic reptiles and amphibians, meet live birds of prey, try your hand at one of our many interactive exhibits, and by all means, explore our trails!

 New Exhibits and Live animals